 Skidded turns happen when skis stay flat on the snow during the turn transition and you push the ski through the turn.
 The turn has already happened before skis start to tip onto their edges.

-- Drill 1: Use your hands to help accentuate your skis tipping onto their edges.
+Use your hands to help accentuate your skis tipping onto their edges.
 When turning to the left, use hands to push on the ride side of your knees to the inside of the turn.
+The goal here is to feel your feet and skis tipping in the same direction as your knees.

-- Drill 2: Cross arms with poles across shoulders.
+Cross your arms with your poles positioned across your shoulders.
 When carving, the upper body leans opposite of the lower body.
-Use poles as a reference of how the upper body is leaning.
+Use your poles as a reference of how the upper body is leaning.
+The goal is to tilt the poles to the outside of your turn.